 Much of Dr. Bueno’s current cancer research has been based on the discovery that while men tend to be diagnosed with mesothelioma more frequently, women diagnosed with mesothelioma tend to live longer.

-This discovery led Dr. Bueno to perform whole-genome sequencing on a set of mesothelioma tumors removed from patients of both genders.
+This led Dr. Bueno to perform whole-genome sequencing on a set of mesothelioma tumors removed from patients of both genders.
 This allowed him to analyze their genetic compositions and identify the differences between them at a molecular level.

-In turn, this research has led to significant advances in how mesothelioma is understood on a genetic level, and will greatly impact the way it is prevented, diagnosed, and treated in new patients.
+In turn, this has led to significant advances in how mesothelioma is understood on a genetic level, and will greatly impact the way it is prevented, diagnosed, and treated in new patients.

 Dr. Bueno’s Contributions to the Medical Profession